Getting started

 To get started with Trafficontent's blog auto-posting, follow these steps:

-2. After login, you'll be redirected to your dashboard where you can manage your schedule and channels.
+- After login, you will be redirected to your dashboard where you can manage your schedule and channels.

-3. Click "connect Shopify" or "Add New Channel" to set up a new website/blog integration (Shopify, WordPress, etc.).
+- Click "Connect Shopify" or "Add New Channel" to set up a new website or blog integration such as Shopify or WordPress.

-4. Fill out the required details like Website Link, API Keys, Keywords, and set a Schedule.
+- Fill out the required details like website link, API keys, keywords, and a schedule.

-6. You can monitor posts, edit instructions, or pause schedules anytime from your dashboard.
-You can also add more channels.
+- You can monitor posts, edit instructions, pause schedules, and add more channels anytime from your dashboard.

 Kickstart in 3 Steps